Free High School Transcript Download Below

 Do you have your homeschooler’s high school transcript prepared and ready to roll?
 Or are you frozen in fear at the thought of it?
 For many homeschooling parents, just thinking about a high school transcript seems overwhelming.
 We have good news for you: you can totally relax because, by the time you finish reading this, you’ll have the tools to develop your own high school transcript!

-What Is a High School Transcript?
+What Is a High School Homeschool Transcript?

 A transcript is simply a written record of your high school student’s academic progress from 9th to 12th grade.
 Think of it like the transcript of a video.
 You have a video you can watch and then you have the transcript you can read.
 Well, instead of recording your high schooler’s entire life for four years, you can sum it all up in the high school transcript.
 It’s another piece of the “paper trail” you may have been developing for your student throughout the course of your homeschooling years.
-It outlines the subjects your students studied when they studied those subjects and their final grade in those subject areas.
+It outlines the subjects your students studied when they studied those subjects and their final grades in those subject areas.
 That’s it!

-So why is it so scary to homeschooling parents?
+So why is it so scary to homeschool parents?
 We’re guessing because it spans several years and because it can be time-consuming to put together at the last minute.
 While the fact that it covers several years shouldn’t scare you, you definitely don’t want to throw one together at the last minute.
 You’ll want to keep adding to the transcript each year (at the end of the year) so you’re not struggling to remember everything your student did for four years.

 What Information Is Necessary on a High School Transcript?